 World Tourism Organization (UNWTO) Annual Reports.
 Taleb Rifai statements on overtourism and destination management strategies.

 U.S. Travel Association Vacation Time Study, 2024.
-Data on American vacation day usage and post-pandemic travel patterns.
+A study regarding American usage of vacation days and how that relates to travel before and after the pandemic.